Akash8292/Movies-Recommender/README.md

 # Movies-Recommender
-## This web site is  basically a movie recommender system.
+## This web Application is  basically a movie recommender system.That is totaly based on python.
 ## Technologies Used

 ### Coding:
 * Spyder

 ### Deploy
-*Pycharm
+* Pycharm

 ## How to Run the website